 The last few years have seen an explosion of creative and enticing beverage pairings, ranging from real ale to tea, and, of course, coffee.
 In fact, pairing certain foods with coffee is an emerging new trend.

-Firstly, you have to make sure you start with a good-quality, ethically sourced coffee.
-At Esquires Coffee, we use delicious Fair-Trade coffee made to its best by our professionally trained baristas, perfect for pairing with our tasty cakes and lunches!
+Firstly, you have to make sure you start with a high-quality, ethically sourced coffee.
+At Esquires Coffee, we use delicious Fair-Trade and organic coffee expertly made by our professionally trained baristas, perfect for pairing with our tasty cakes and lunches!

 Make sure you take some time to focus on the scent and see if you can pick up on any key points.

-Flavours commonly associated with coffee are:
+Flavours commonly associated with coffee include: